-SC to examine plea for declaring Ram Setu a national monument
+SC To Examine Plea For Declaring Ram Setu A National Monument

-New Delhi, Feb 23 (IANS) The Supreme Court on Wednesday agreed to hear a plea by BJP MP Subramanian Swamy seeking a direction to the Centre to declare Ram Setu as a national heritage monument.
+New Delhi: The Supreme Court on Wednesday agreed to hear a plea by BJP MP Subramanian Swamy seeking a direction to the Centre to declare Ram Setu as a national heritage monument.

 Mentioning the plea before a bench headed by Chief Justice N.V.
 Ramana and comprising Justices A.S.
 Bopanna and Hima Kohli, Swamy sought listing of his petition as it has been pending for long.
 The bridge has religious significance, as it is believed to be built by Lord Ram, mentioned in the ‘Ramayana’, he said.